Shipeasy

 • QA accounts.
 Force the new path on for QA users regardless of rollout state.
 You can fully test a feature at 0% rollout because the QA accounts are always-on.

 • Internal dogfood.
-Your team always sees the latest version of every gate, ahead of customers.
+Your team always sees the latest version of every feature flag, ahead of customers.

 • Customer demos.
 A specific demo account sees the brand-new feature for the screenshare, while everyone else stays on the stable path.

 • Bug reproduction.
 A single customer reports a bug behind a feature flag.
-Override them to on so you can reproduce against their account without ramping the gate up.
+Override them to on so you can reproduce against their account without ramping the feature flag up.

 When not to use overrides